 Objective #1: Core education in counseling

-The program includes a counseling skills course, two practica in our human development clinic seeing clients under the supervision of faculty (200 hours), and an internship (500 hours).
+The program includes a counseling skills course, one practicum in our human development clinic seeing clients under the supervision of faculty (100 hours), and an internship (600 hours).

 Objective #2: Mental health counselor's personal/professional development